Emergency Operations Plan – Standard Response Protocol & Reunification

 - School districts must provide the NDE Safety & Security Director with the EOP of the school district and any other security information requested by the director.

-School Safety Committee’s or Teams can access EOP guidance to prepare an EOP or portion of their EOP by clicking on the image below to obtain access into the Canvas course.
+School Safety Committee’s or Teams can access guidance to prepare an EOP in NDE’s Canvas courses.